Rolex is, indisputably, the first name that comes to mind when someone utters “luxury watches.” And for good reason.

 The Rolex Submariner

-The Rolex Submariner styles were originally designed in 1953 to be the ultimate diver’s watch and is part of the Oyster Perpetual line.
+The Rolex Submariner styles were originally designed in 1953 to be the ultimate diver’s watch and are part of the Oyster Perpetual line.
 This model’s iconic design makes it instantly recognizable.
 In 2008 Rolex began etching ‘ROLEX ROLEX ROLEX’ at the inner bezel ring surrounding the dial to make it harder for counterfeiters to mimic their designs.

 Additionally, the crown on these watches is intentionally oversized so divers can handle the watch with ease while wearing gloves.
 The Rolex Submariner is waterproof to a maximum depth of about 1000 ft.
 Earlier Submariners were water-resistant only up to 660 ft deep.